Form factors of spin 1 analogue of the eight-vertex model: Concluding remarks

 In this paper we have derived integral formulae for form factors of the twenty-one-vertex model.
 For that purpose we constructed the free field representations of the type I vertex operators $\Phi (u)_k^{k'}$ and the type II vertex operators $\Psi^* (u)_l^{l'}$ in $2\times 2$ fusion SOS model, the tail operators $\Lambda (u_0)_{lk}^{l'k'}$ and the corner transfer Hamiltonian $H^{(i)}_{l,k}$.
 Our integral formulae for form factors of $S^z_1$ are given by (\ref{eq:ff-rep}--\ref{eq:ff-rep-l}), which is given in terms of the $m$-fold multiple integrals.

 Our approach is based on some assumptions.
-We assumed that the vertex operator algebra (\ref{eq:T^Phi}--\ref{eq:T_phi}), (\ref{eq:T_psi}--\ref{eq:T^Psi}) and (\ref{eq:rho-rel}) correctly describes the intertwining relation between the twenty-one vertex model and $2\times 2$ fusion SOS model.
+We assumed that the vertex operator algebra (\ref{eq:T^Phi}--\ref{eq:T_phi}), (\ref{eq:T_psi}--\ref{eq:T^Psi}) and (\ref{eq:rho-rel}) correctly describes the intertwining relations between the twenty-one vertex model and $2\times 2$ fusion SOS model.
 We also assumed that the free field representations (\ref{eq:Bose-Lambda}), (\ref{eq:BoseFermi-Lambda}) and (\ref{eq:totalCTM}--\ref{eq:Bose/FermiCTM}) provide relevant representations of the vertex operator algebra.
 Using the present formalism, we can obtain the integral formulae for any form factors of any local operators in the twenty-one-vertex model, in principle.
-However, it is very difficult to perform the sum over $k$'s and $l$'s on (\ref{eq:ff-rep-l}).
+However, as Lashkevich said in \cite{La}, it is very difficult to obtain general formulae for form factors.
+In order to show the relevance of the present scheme, we calculated the simplest form factor of the local operator $S^z_1$ in subsection 4.2.
+We also show in subsection 4.3 that our form factor formulae satisfy an appropriate $q$-difference equations of level $0$ in the trigonometric limit.

+Here we wish to refer to correlation functions in the twenty-one-vertex model.
+A correlation function is a special example of form factors, however, it is not the simplest one.
+Let us recall (\ref{eq:ff-rep-l}).
+In order to calculate the form factor/correlation function of the spin operator $S^z_1$, we have to perform the sum with respect to $k_1$ and $k_2$, the state variables of the SOS model.
+There are only three non-zero terms $(k_1, k_2)=(k-2, k-4)$, $(k-2, k-2)$, $(k, k-2)$ for calculation of two-pint form factors, whereas there are $9(=3\times 3)$ non-zero terms\footnote{ Even after using the symmetry of $k\mapsto -k$, we should take the sum with respect to five terms.
+Thus, the correlation function is not the simplest example.} for that of correlation functions.
+That is why we have calculated not the correlation functions but the two-pint form factors of the spin operator $S^z_1$ as examples.

 We expect to find appropriate Smirnov's axiomatic structures \cite{Smbk}, $S$-matrix symmetry, cyclicity, and annihilation pole condition besides some analytic properties, on form factors (\ref{eq:ff-rep}--\ref{eq:ff-rep-l}).
+For that purpose, we should construct multi-point form factors.
 We wish to address this issue in a separate paper.